3.Accounting Policies and Valuation Principles

 Overall, effects on income from leases to be recognized in accordance with IFRS 16 comprise depreciation of the right-of-use asset and any impairment losses on the right-of-use asset (operating result), discounting and subsequent measurement of the lease liability (financial result) and in cases in which a lease agreement is modified.
 Such lease modifications can result, for instance, from options to terminate or extend a lease which were previously not explicitly stipulated in the contract.
 Contractual lease payments for leases accounted for in accordance with IFRS 16 are shown solely under cash flows from financing activities.

-Acquired businesses are accounted for using the acquisition method, which requires that the assets acquired and liabilities assumed be recorded at their respective fair values on the date control is obtained.
+Businesses acquired pursuant to IFRS 3 (Business Combinations) are accounted for using the acquisition method, which requires that all identifiable assets acquired and all (contingent) liabilities assumed be recorded at their respective fair values on the date control is obtained.
 Ancillary acquisition costs are recognized as expenses in the periods in which they occur.

 Procedure used in global impairment testing and its impact

-Global impairment testing is performed at the level of cash-generating units.
+Global impairment testing is performed at the level of cash-generating units for reported goodwill.
 A cash-generating unit (CGU) is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
-The Covestro Group regards its strategic business entities as cash-generating units and subjects them to global impairment testing.
+The Covestro Group regards its strategic business units as cash-generating units with goodwill and subjects them to global impairment testing.
 The cash-generating units usually constitute the first financial reporting level below the reportable segments.

 Cash-generating units are globally tested if there is an indication of possible impairment.
-Those to which goodwill is allocated are tested at least annually.
+Strategic business units or groups of strategic business units to which goodwill or another item of other intangible assets with an indefinite useful life is allocated are tested at least annually.

 In the case of impairment, the resulting expense is reflected for goodwill in other operating expenses and for other assets in the functional item of the income statement in which the depreciation or amortization of the respective assets is recognized.
 The same applies to income from impairment loss reversals, although impairment losses on goodwill may not be reversed.

-The growth rates for the terminal value applied for impairment testing in fiscal 2019 amounted to 1% (previous year: 1%) for the Polyether Polyols CGU in the Polyurethanes reporting segment and 2% (previous year: 2%) in each case for the following CGUs: Diphenylmethane Diisocyanate (MDI) and Toluene Diisocyanate (TDI) in the Polyurethanes reporting segment; Polycarbonates (PCS) in the Polycarbonates reporting segment; and Base & Modified Isocyanates (BMI), Resins (RES), and Specialty Films (SF) in the Coatings, Adhesives, Specialties reporting segment.
+The growth rates for the terminal value applied for impairment testing in fiscal 2020 amounted to 1% (previous year: 1%) for the PET cash-generating unit and 2% (previous year: 2%) for the other cash-generating units.
 These growth assumptions reflect in particular economic cycles over several years as well as expectations for capacity and the market for each cash-generating unit.
-The after-tax capital cost factor used to discount the expected cash flows was 6.4% (previous year: 6.5%).
+The after-tax capital cost factor used to discount the expected cash flows was 6.5% (previous year: 6.4%).

 Although the estimates of the useful lives of certain assets, assumptions concerning the macroeconomic environment and developments in the industries in which the Covestro Group operates, and estimates of the discounted future cash flows are believed to be appropriate, changes in assumptions or circumstances could require changes in the analysis.
 This could lead to additional impairment losses in the future or – except in the case of goodwill – to reversals of previously recognized impairment losses if developments are contrary to expectations.